Here’s our guide to the best places to go pumpkin picking in Surrey in 2023.

 Priory Farm, Redhill

 Another of the best places in Surrey for pumpkin picking and Halloween activities is Priory Farm in Redhill.

 The first option is Park and Pick Pumpkins.
 As the name suggests, simply park your car in the designated car park and go choose your favourite pumpkin.
 They have over 10,000 pumpkins, so it might take some time!
 Once you’ve chosen your pumpkin, kids can enjoy some interactive play features such as the Hay Bale Maze.
 The Park and Pick experience costs £4 pp (over 1 year old).

 Alternatively, you could enhance the experience with a Tractor and Trailer ride to get to the pumpkin patch.
 Keep your eyes peeled for some spooky bats on the way.
 This option costs £6 pp.

 The pumpkin picking experiences take place every weekend in October and during October half-term.
 If you are looking for Halloween activities in Surrey, Priory Farm has its own Discovery Land Halloween Trail.
 The trail costs £9 per person.

 Click here for more details of pumpkin picking at Priory Farm.

 Secretts of Milford, near Godalming

 Hurst Farm, Chapel Lane, Milford, Surrey GU8 5HU

-Another popular location for pumpkin-picking in Surrey is at Secretts in Milford, near Godalming.
+Another of the best pumpkin patches in Surrey is Secretts in Milford, near Godalming.